Associate of Science in Ornamental Horticulture (AS)

 This degree prepares students for entry-level employment in the field of Ornamental Horticulture through the study of plant health, identification, sales, and marketing.
-Students will acquire skills in propagation, cultural care and sales of ornamental plants in a nursery setting.
+Students will acquire skills in propagation, cultural management practices, and sales of ornamental plants in a nursery setting.

 - Prepare appropriate growth media and utilize common horticultural techniques and practices to propagate and produce ornamental plants in containers.

 - Demonstrate effective oral and written communication skills.

 - Describe and demonstrate the safe and efficient use of tools, equipment and materials commonly used in ornamental horticulture and nursery management.

 Upon successful completion of this degree, students will be prepared for careers or employment in the following fields: plant propagators, greenhouse managers, nursery foremen, and pesticide applicators.

 This degree is not designed for transfer; however, the courses included in this degree may be transferable and apply to other degrees designed for transfer.

 College of the Sequoias' Associate Degree General Education (COS-GE)

 |AG 110||Ag Leadership||3|